A study of chronic opiate users receiving methadone substitution treatment. By H. Valerie Curran, Judi Bolton, Shamil Wanigaratne & Ciaron Smyth.

 Demographic and drug use information

-The average daily prescribed methadone dose was 43.5 (± 16.2) ml, range 20-80 ml, and therefore the mean 33% increase in dose administered was 14.5 ml (range 6.7-26.6 ml).
+The average daily prescribed methadone dose was 43.5 (± 16.) ml, range 0-80 ml, and therefore the mean 33% increase in the dose administered was 14.5 ml (range 6.7-6.6 ml).
 This fairly low methadone dose is in keeping with the policy of the service in which the study was based where the goal is abstinence from illicit opiate use and eventual total detoxification.
 All subjects had been using methadone for a minimum of 6 months, as stipulated in the inclusion criteria, and had been on the same dose for at least 4 weeks before participating in the study.

-Participants’ reported illicit drug use was fairly typical of this treatment population; 72% of participants reported using at least one illicit drug in the previous month; 67% of participants reported using heroin in the week prior to testing.
+Participants’ reported illicit drug use was fairly typical of this treatment population; 7% of participants reported using at least one illicit drug in the previous month; 67% of participants reported using heroin in the week prior to testing.
 All but two participants reported frequent use of cannabis; amphetamine use was less frequent than cannabis or heroin.
-History of opiate use ranged from 2 to 5 years.
-One of the sample reported that he did not always take his full prescribed methadone dose as he was trying to cut down independently.
+The history of opiate use ranged from 5 years.
+One of the samples reported that he did not always take his full prescribed methadone dose as he was trying to cut down independently.
 Four participants reported using extra methadone on top of their prescribed dose.
 Five participants were taking diazepam prescribed for their benzodiazepine dependence.

 Urine screening and breathalyser